-Internal Trustee (Chair of Orkney CAB)
+Internal Trustee (Board Member of Orkney CAB)

 Lindsay’s working life has included a period off-shore with North Sea Oil; several years as a Lighthouse Keeper; five years as a civilian employee of the British Army in Berlin; and a position as Custodian of a War Museum.
 He currently works part-time for the Criminal Justice Section in Orkney.
 He has also been a member of a number of voluntary sector Boards, including the SCVO, and has a long voluntary association with Orkney CAB, of which he is currently chair.

-Internal Trustee (Treasurer of Central Borders CAB)
+Internal Trustee (Chair of Parkhead CAB)

-Internal Trustee (Chair of Penicuik CAB)
+Internal Trustee (Chair of Aberdeen CAB)

 Internal Trustee (Manager of CAB West Lothian)